RonIovine/pshell/README.md

     <port> - Desired UDP or TCP port, default: 6001
 ```
 Then invoke the program in the foreground with the desired server type.
 For a good example, run
-the program in 4 different windows, each using a different server type.
+the program in 4 different windows, each using a different server type option.
 To connect to the TCP
 server type:

 `$ telnet localhost 6001`